Oenanthe silaifolia: Distribution and status

 The global range of narrow-leaved water-dropwort is centred on Europe, the main populations being in France, England, Spain, Italy and Greece.
-It extends as far north as The Netherlands, east to the Caspian Sea, and southwards as far as Israel and North Africa.
+It extends as far north as The Netherlands, east to the Caspian Sea, and southwards as far as the Middle East and North Africa.
 It is not recorded as an introduction beyond its natural range.

 In Britain, it is found from southern England as far north as Yorkshire, and as far west as SE Wales.

 In Britain and France, it is classified as Least Concern, meaning that it is not rare nor declining at a particularly high rate.
 In certain counties and regions, however, it is judged to have a higher threat status.
 Overall, it appears to be increasing slightly in Britain, although there is uncertainty about the veracity of some records.

 It is considered an axiophyte in all the British counties in which it occurs.

 Habitat and ecology

 It is a plant of wet meadows, typically those which are flooded with calcareous river water during winter, but it is not tolerant of agricultural intensification and is common only in unimproved grasslands.
 It is also found on river banks and ditch sides.

 Its Ellenberg values in Britain are L = 8, F = 9, R = 7, N = 5, and S = 0, whereas in the Czech Republic the assigned values are L = 8, T = 6, F = 8, R = 7, N = 6, and S = 2.

 In a study of grasslands in the Marais Poitevin region of France, Oenanthe silaifolia was found not to contribute to the soil seed bank, which the authors of the study considered was because it primarily reproduces vegetatively.
 Any seeds that are produced may be short-lived.
 In Britain, populations in unimproved fields can number tens of thousands of plants, but the meadows are typically mown before flowering, so seed production is rare.

 The vegetation community in which it grows is described in Croatia as Alopecurus pratensis-Oenanthe silaifolia grassland, in periodically flooded meadows with a slightly acidic reaction and high nutrient status, along with rare species such as Allium angulosum, Alopecurus rendlei and Fritillaria meleagris.
 The British equivalent is MG4 Alopecurus pratensis-Sanguisorba officinalis flood meadow grassland, which is also known for having populations of F. meleagris.

 The parsnip moth is the only insect known to feed on narrow-leaved water-dropwort in Britain.
-The caterpillars eat this, and various other types of umbellifer.
+The caterpillars eat this and various other types of umbellifer.